History & Traditions: Celebrating 50 Years

 Maclay Crest: The crest represents the history and values of the school.
-It contains four quadrants: the Spanish Conquistador Helmet, which represents the heritage of the land the school sits on today and its families; the Flour-de-Lis, which represents our legacy through alumni; the second quadrant's three pillars, which represent the three points of the mission: Each student, healthy Balance, and a Liberal Arts education; and the fourth quadrant’s three pillars, which represent the core values of the Honor Code: Honorable, Respectful, and Accountable.
+It contains four quadrants, each signifying an important aspect of Maclay.
+The first quadrant shows the Spanish Conquistador Helmet, which represents the heritage of the land the school sits on today and its families.
+The second quadrant shows three pillars, which represent the three main points of the school's mission: Each student, healthy Balance, and a Liberal Arts education.
+The third quadrant shows the Flour-de-Lis, which represents our legacy through alumni.
+The fourth quadrant shows another three pillars, which represent the core values of the Honor Code: Honor, Respect, and Accountability.

 Homecoming Parade: The clubs, sports teams, homecoming court, and alumni join in for the traditional parade on Friday of Homecoming.
 It begins in front of the Lower School and ends at Webster Gym for the Pep Rally.

 Spirit Day Fridays: Students wear their Maclay shirts and sports team jerseys on Fridays.

-Rowdy ‘Rauder: The name of the mascot for Maclay School.
+Rowdy ‘Rauder: This is the name of the mascot for Maclay School.

-Convocation: Opening day ceremony to officially kick-off the first day of school.
-Seniors are escorted by 1st and 2nd graders and sit together in front of the stage.
+Convocation: This is the opening day ceremony to officially kick-off the school year.
+Seniors escort 1st and 2nd graders and sit together in front of the stage.

 Honor Code: The Honor Code was created in 2000 by a group of Upper School students and updated in 2015 by student leaders to represent a one school philosophy.
 The Honor Code reads: I will respect all people and property, I will be honest in all matters and take responsibility for my actions.

-Honor Signing: A ceremony held in the fall where new Upper School students and faculty members, including all freshman, sign the Honor Code Book.
-The tradition was started in 2000.
+Honor Signing: This is a ceremony held in the fall where new Upper School students and faculty members, including all freshman, sign the Honor Code Book.
+The tradition began in 2000.

-One School One Community: Maclay School’s One School Student-Centered approach to a vertical alignment in philosophy, service, and curriculum.
+One School One Community: This is Maclay School’s One School student-Centered approach to a vertical alignment in philosophy, service, and curriculum.

-Countdown Dinner: Held each year at approximately 100 days before graduation, the seniors enjoy a walk down memory lane that includes visits and stories from current and former faculty members.
+Countdown Dinner: The Countdown Dinner is held each year approximately 100 days before graduation.
+At the event, the seniors enjoy a walk down memory lane that includes visits and stories from current and former faculty members.